Bayesian Dynamical Modeling of Fixational Eye Movements: Discussion

 \subsection{Input dependence}

 Although initially fixational drift was often characterized as noise produced by the oculomotor units \citep{Eizenman1985}, more recent evidence from electrophysiological recordings in monkeys shows that fixational drift originates higher up in the chain of command than the oculomotor neurons \citep{BenShushan2022} and is influenced by attentional processes \citep{Shelchkova2019}.
 Microsaccades, too, are influenced by attention and preferentially move in the direction of the attended region when there is covert attention \citep{Hafed2002, Engbert2003}.
-Thus, drift and microsaccades depend on task and the features of the fixated target \citep{Bowers2021}.
-This interplay of perception and action is consistent with the idea of active vision \citep{Findlay2003}, even at the scale of fixational eye movement.
+Thus, drift and microsaccades depend on the viewing task and the features of the fixated target \citep{Bowers2021}.
+This interplay of perception and action is consistent with active vision \citep{Findlay2003}, even at the scale of fixational eye movement.

-The SAW model is stimulus independent.
+The SAW model is stimulus-independent.
 Other modeling approaches have investigated the interdependence of fixational eye movements and visual perception.
 It can be shown that the visual processing stream is quite capable of dealing with the hypothesized motion blur caused by the constant displacement of the stimulus over the receptors \citep{Packer1992}.
-In fact, fixational drift is beneficial for high acuity vision, presumably because it allows spatial information to be redistributed into the temporal domain, modulating the input to individual receptors \citep{Clarke2021}.
+Fixational drift is beneficial for high-acuity vision, presumably because it allows spatial information to be redistributed into the temporal domain, modulating the input to individual receptors \citep{Clarke2021}.
 Image-computable models of edge detection can actually be improved by introducing drift \citep{Schmittwilken2022}.